kubeshop/testkube-docs/docs/testkube-pro/articles/organization-management.md

 ## Members

-Invite and manage your organisation members here.
+Invite and manage your organization members here.

 :::info
 Please read [Resource Access Management](/articles/resource-access-management) to get an overview of how Testkube